DCRS-Support/pos-journal-logger/README.md

   curl -L https://raw.githubusercontent.com/CalebBrendel/pos-journal-logger/refs/heads/main/scripts/windows.bat > C:\windows.bat

-  3. Press Enter and the windows bat file to set the POS Journal Logger will download to the root of your C drive.
+  3. Press Enter and the windows bat file to will download for the POS Journal Logger.

   4. Open File Explorer and navigate to the root of your C drive.